DevMountain/react-5-afternoon/README.md

 ### Summary

-We need to clean up our `App.js` and `router.js` and get them ready to be used with `redux`.
-Let's go check out our router.js first.
-This view is almost as messy as our `App.js`.

 Because we needed to pass state down to our routes, we had to make our routing a function.
 Currently, we're exporting a function by default in our `router.js`, by making this a function, we were able to import it into our `App.js` and then pass it props through its arguments.

 In addition to our route component being a function, the way we're connecting our `Route` to the correct component is using a `render={()=> <Component prop={prop}/> path='/'}` instead of a `component={Component} path='/'`.
 The reason we needed to use render this way was so we could pass props down through the Components element.
-However, this results in messy looking code, so let's clean it up.
+However, this results in messy looking code.

+In this step, we are going to clean up the mess.

 ## Instructions